Pressure-Cooker Cajun Pork and Rice

 - 1/4 teaspoon salt

 - 1-1/2 cups uncooked instant rice

 - Select saute setting on a 6-qt. electric pressure cooker and adjust for high heat; add oil.
 Add green pepper; cook and stir 4-5 minutes or until crisp-tender.
-Remove peppers and set aside.
+Remove pepper and set aside.
 Select cancel setting to turn off saute function.

 - Mix cumin and chili powder; sprinkle pork chops with 2 teaspoons spice mixture.
-Add pork to pressure cooker.
+Place pork in pressure cooker.
 In a small bowl, mix tomatoes, onion, celery, carrot, garlic, hot sauce, salt and remaining spice mixture; pour over pork.
 Lock lid; make sure vent is closed.
 Select manual setting; adjust pressure to high and set time for 6 minutes.
 When cooking finishes, allow pressure to naturally release for 5 minutes, then quick-release any remaining pressure according to manufacturer's instructions.

 - Stir in chicken broth, breaking up pork into pieces.
 Select saute setting and adjust for normal heat; bring to a boil.
 Add rice.
 Cook until rice is tender, 5 minutes longer.
 Serve with sauteed green pepper.